-If you are a professional working with families, children or adults, and you suspect child abuse or domestic violence, you must act in accordance with the Model Protocol for Child Abuse and Domestic Violence offers a five-step plan detailing the best course of action.
+Are you a professional, working with families, children or adults and do you suspect child abuse or domestic violence?
+You must have a protocol in place.
+The Model Protocol for Child Abuse and Domestic Violence offers a five-step plan detailing the best course of action.
 Each organisation develops its own protocol but it must contain the following steps: